|UOTC Main Articles|

 - 3 Communication and Reporting

 - 4 Assuming Command of the Platoon

 The squad (or section) leader is responsible for controlling their squad and executing the orders of the platoon commander.
 Squad leader typically delegate direct control of individual members down to fire team leaders and instead control the movements and actions of the fire teams as a whole.
 Effective squad leading in ArmA is one of the most demanding tasks, as they act as the link between the platoon commander and the platoon.
 They are required to maintain communication with their own squad, adjacent squads, and platoon leadership at the same time.

 Controlling the Squad

 A squad or section is typically an element composed of 6-12 men.
 Squads can vary in size and organization between different militaries and types of troops.
 A Soviet airborne squad for example is comparatively small and dependent on close coordination with infantry fighting vehicles and adjacent squads, while a US Marine Corps rifle squad is large, but able to operate more independently.
 These differences translate into how closely a squad leader needs to manage their squad members.
 They may be required to simultaneously control a fire team as well as the squad as a whole, or have team leaders to micromanage the individual squad members.

 At mission start, the squad leader may wish to ensure that each member knows which team they are assigned to.
 Using the team menu to assign colors to each fire team can also help make it easier for teams to stay together.

 The squad may have additional ammunition available at crates or in vehicle inventories, while spare ammunition is important, it must be weighed against the mobility and stamina requirements of the mission.
-For example an attacking element may wish to remain lighter in order to move faster, while a base of fire or defending element may stock up on spare ammunition in expectation of prolonged firing.
+For example, an attacking element may wish to have less ammo in order to move faster, while a base of fire or defending element may stock up on spare ammunition in expectation of prolonged firing.